With this degree, you will learn how to plan, develop and integrate applications and information systems into a global business environment.

 Invent Your Career in Bits and Bytes

 Today, to implement technology, practising professionals need to not only have knowledge and skills in information and communications technology, but they also need to understand the context in which computer technology can best be selected, applied and implemented.

 This course is accredited with the Australian Computer Society (ACS) at Professional Level.

 The course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

 This major covers theories and technologies of big data with applications to information systems.
 Students completing this major will possess and apply the technical skills for managing large volumes and varieties of data in the information systems context.

 This major covers theories and technologies used for the development of distributed applications for hand-held mobile devices.
 Students completing this major will understand the advanced principles related to mobile hardware devices, data storage and transmission, and communication networks.
 In addition they will identify, analyse, and formulate solutions to real-world problems in the mobile domain.
 In devising these solutions students will also consider principles associated with user interface design, professional and ethical issues, in particular those relating to security and privacy of user data and user behaviour related to mobile devices and its applications.

 The Networking Major provides the students with in-depth knowledge for the analysis, design, and implementation of networked systems.
-It offers the students the opportunity to develop the technical skills needed for management and secure operation of a broad range of systems, including LANs, WANs, wireless networks, distributed systems, and large heterogeneous networks.
+It offers the students the opportunity to develop the technical skills needed for management and secure operation of a broad range of systems, including LANs, WANs, wireless networks, distributed systems, and large

 This major will deal with a comprehensive focus on the technical and theoretical knowledge of design, development and deployment of software applications in the field of Entertainment Computing, including Games Technology and Database Design and Development.